 HACCP for Restaurants

-The Hazard Analysis Critical Point Program (HACCP) is available through training seminars such as ServSafe.
-Based on the idea that careful monitoring of food from delivery to serving can prevent food contamination, it's designed specifically for commercial food distribution and restaurants.
 It focuses on necessary precautions such as immediate refrigeration when perishable food is delivered.
-This can be a critical point in food safety, but it's often unintentionally overlooked because it hasn't been a matter of training or habit.
+It can be a critical point in food safety, but it's often unintentionally overlooked because it hasn't been a matter of training or habit.

-Many restaurants require all kitchen staff to enroll in and complete a food safety program like ServSafe, but you can take other steps as well.
+Many states and some communities require all kitchen staff to successfully complete a food safety program.
+However, you can take other steps as well.

 Cleaning Your Restaurant Kitchen